jazzband/django-debug-toolbar/docs/configuration.rst

      Please note that the debug toolbar isn't hardened for use in production environments or on public servers.
 You should be aware of the implications to the security of your servers when using your own callback.
+One known implication is that it is possible to execute arbitrary SQL through the SQL panel when the ``SECRET_KEY`` value is leaked somehow.

 Panel options
 ~~~~~~~~~~~~~